 - Make sure your message is crystal clear.
 If it isn’t, fix it before moving on.

 - Don’t be afraid to kill a step if it’s not working or doesn’t make sense anymore.
 Just be sure you have another one lined up to replace it, or else you’ll end up widening your sales funnel all over again.

 If you have a service or product to sell, online sales funnels can be a great option for generating leads and sales.
-A well-designed sales funnel will provide simple navigation, clear calls to action and make it easy for visitors to subscribe in exchange for a free report or trial.
-Sales funnels can help you build a mail-list, nurture prospects and move them through the sales cycle from warm to hot at the ideal pace so you are continuously selling your products and services throughout the year.
+A well-designed sales funnel will provide simple navigation, and clear calls to action and make it easy for visitors to subscribe in exchange for a free report or trial.
+Sales funnels can help you build a mail list, nurture prospects and move them through the sales cycle from warm to hot at the ideal pace so you are continuously selling your products and services throughout the year.